 Some have sought to depict Joseph Smith as an ordinary man with typical weaknesses, but with uncommon gifts of leadership and perhaps at times inspiration.
 This view forgets that a prophet of God is no greater than the degree that his life mirrors the life of the Master.
 Righteousness and character are the measuring rods of greatness in all individuals.
 The more one studies the life and works of Joseph Smith the more one comes to know and love the Master Jesus Christ.
 No greater, nor more righteous man has lived on the earth since the death of the Lord Jesus Christ.
 The life of the Prophet Joseph Smith is one of devotion, honor, love and faith.
 If you desire to follow Christ or desire to instill a love of truth and righteousness in your family, seriously study the life and teachings of the Prophet Joseph Smith.

 The Joseph Smith Foundation was established to make resources available to encourage and facilitate faith promoting scholarship as pertaining to a true understanding of the life and mission of the Prophet Joseph Smith.
-The site is divided into the following areas:
+Below are the following areas: